Reviewing Jowell Global (NASDAQ:JWEL) and Home Bistro (OTCMKTS:HBIS)

-Jowell Global (NASDAQ:JWEL – Get Rating) and Home Bistro (OTCMKTS:HBIS – Get Rating) are both small-cap retail/wholesale companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their analyst recommendations, dividends, valuation, profitability, risk, earnings and institutional ownership.
+Jowell Global (NASDAQ:JWEL – Get Rating) and Home Bistro (OTCMKTS:HBIS – Get Rating) are both small-cap retail/wholesale companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their earnings, valuation, dividends, profitability, risk, analyst recommendations and institutional ownership.

 0.3% of Jowell Global shares are held by institutional investors.
 Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This table compares Jowell Global and Home Bistro’s gross revenue, earnings per share and valuation.
+This table compares Jowell Global and Home Bistro’s revenue, earnings per share and valuation.

 |Gross Revenue